zpro11/ZLockCore/README.md

    ```
 ## Installation and Running

-Find the latest version of the program at: https://github.com/zpro11/ZLockCore/releases For Windows, download the ZLockCore_installer.exe for a standard system-wide installation, or the ZLockCore_executable.zip file.
-(For Linux, use the ZLockCore_executable_LINUX.zip file.)
+Find the latest version of the program at: https://github.com/zpro11/ZLockCore/releases For Windows, download the ZLockCore_installer_[version].exe for a standard system-wide installation, or the ZLockCore_[version].zip file.
+(For Linux, use the ZLockCore_[version]_LINUX.zip file.)
 For the installer, follow the on-screen instructions.
 For the ZIP, extract its contents to a folder and run the executable binary.
 (On Linux, first allow it to run as a program.
 Type the following into the terminal: chmod +X [The name of the executable binary])

 (The installer was created using software called Inno Setup Compiler.)